Why study Integrated Information Technology?

 As a student in the Bachelor of Science in Integrated Information Technology program, you will perfect your information technology and communication skills, and you will develop an understanding of business and technological issues.
 During your freshman and sophomore years, you'll take required university courses such as English, history, foreign language, fine arts and social science, as well as core courses in your major.
 In your junior and senior years, you'll complete major courses including networking, database management, visual programming and project management.
 You'll round off your academic career with a senior capstone project class and an industry internship, positioning yourself for a leadership role in any business setting.

-Beginning in Fall 2021, the freshman and sophomore year IIT classes are also available online.
-Junior and Senior year classes are coming soon.
-With this option, you'll learn the same curriculum and will be taught by the same instructors as students in the classroom.
+The high-quality IIT program can be completed on-campus and online.
+When taking classes online, you'll learn the same material and will be taught by the same high-quality instructors as students in the classroom.
 Having both face-to-face and online learning options provides flexibility to earn a degree in a sought-after field.
 Regardless of how you take your classes, you'll have access to top-notch UofSC resources like the Career Center, tutoring, and campus libraries.
 If you want to be 100% online, just select that option when you apply to the university.

 Major subjects included in the integrated information technology curriculum include: